 Substantially all of the Company's operations are in one industry, the exploration for precious metals.
 Management reviews the financial results according to expenditures by property.
-As at September 30, 2014 the Company's mineral properties are located in Peru and its corporate assets are located in Canada.
+The Company's mineral properties are located in Peru and its corporate assets are located in Canada.
 The Company is in the exploration stage and, accordingly, has no reportable segment revenues or operating results.